About the Organic Farm

 The Organic Farm as a Living Laboratory

-Supported by staff, student farm aides and faculty, students enrolled in the Practice of Organic Agriculture program (POA) work as interns on the Organic Farm throughout the entire growing season.
+Supported by staff, student farm aides and faculty, students enrolled in the Practice of Organic Farming program (POF) work as interns on the Organic Farm throughout the entire growing season.
 The growing methods practiced and taught at the Farm provide a working example of organic agriculture with a focus on soil health.
 Students learn how to plan, plant, maintain and harvest a diverse array of crops while also developing a wide variety of agricultural skills.
 The internship is supported by academic work in the agricultural sciences.
 Yearly research projects test new crop and crop varieties, as well as ideas to improve the Farm.

 Students can learn the art and science of making compost at the Compost Facility.
 Student-designed composting tunnels rapidly turn farm waste into compost for fertilizing the fields and orchards.